princyvadsak/Practical-1-Node.js-File-System-Module/README.md

 # Practical-1-Node.js-File-System-Module

+## Created By Vadsak Princy Hareshbhai  On 9 October 2021
+### Using File System Module

 ## Write a Node.js program to do the following:
 * Create Directory ( Hint: fs.mkdir )
 * Remove Directory ( Hint: fs.rmdir )